Cantonment Hill, Fremantle: History

 When the Colonial Government established Rottnest Island as a prison for indigenous people, their families would gather on Sundays to send signals to those on the island using fire.
 These fires also aided those who attempted to escape from the Island.
 In 1830, Ensign Robert Dale, who was working for Surveyor General John Septimus Roe, sketched Fremantle from Cantonment Hill.
 This is one of the earliest depictions of Fremantle.
+In 1833, the hill was the site of Western Australia's only duel.

 Cantonment Hill remained relatively unchanged during Fremantle's early development, though in 1877 some limestone was quarried from the hill.

-In 1833, the hill was the site of Western Australia's only duel.

 During the 1880s, residents of the Fremantle area urged the Fremantle Municipality to request the land be vested from the Crown for public space.
 In 1892 it was given by the Crown to the City of Fremantle in perpetuity "for the purposes of a public garden".

 The Artillery Barracks in Burt Street were built on the site between 1910 and 1913 for Royal Australian Garrison Artillery, who manned the coastal defence batteries at Fort Arthur Head and Fort Forrest (North Fremantle).
 During World War I the site was used as a rehabilitation hospital for injured soldiers returning from the Western Front and later as an internment camp and as a quarantine station.